scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 |

-In addition, the folders contain the actual workflows and data used necessary to run the Scipion workflow and links to the Scipion projects where the original results are stored.
+In addition, the `GitHub repository <https://github.com/scipion-chem/docs/tree/main/docs/publications/scipion-chem_vds/workflows>`_ contains the actual workflows and data used necessary to run the Scipion workflow and links to the Scipion projects where the original results are stored.

 A) **Import workflow**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~